 Mission and Faith

-The Wall of Warmth has now been emptied to allow us to continue into February.
 Please notice all hats, scarves, gloves/mittens, underwear, or socks for children aged 5-10 that you come across this winter at the stores and select as much as you are able to bring in to supply these chilly little ones.
 The brown bin outside our church front doors will be checked for your dropped off items which we will then hang on the garland in the hallway leading to the Sanctuary.
 All items placed on the garland will be taken to Middlebranch school for kids who may come to school without something warm or without socks on; unfortunately, it happens a lot.
 Thanking you for whatever you can help with!
 A frequently offered picture of our results on our hall garland will be offered in our ENews and on Facebook to allow us all to celebrate the generosity of our small but mighty church!

 Macaroni and Cheese

 Cans of soup (prefer pull tabs)

 Individual Fruit/Applesauce cups